Skip to main content

 It’s a good opportunity to go through several months of transactions.
 You might even find some subscriptions, memberships, or other regular direct debits you’d forgotten about and no longer need.

-If your credit card attracts rewards points, redeem those points before you close it so that you don’t lose them.
+Also, if your credit card attracts rewards points, redeem those points before you close it so that you don’t lose them.

-Step 3: Pay off your credit card in full
+Pay off your credit card in full

 Your credit card account balance will need to be $0 before you can cancel the card.
 So pay off your credit card in full, including any interest or fees.

-Step 4: Cancel your card and get confirmation
+Cancel your card and get confirmation

 Cancel online